Some people are starting to believe that value investing is dead.

 Especially true for any shares having anything to do with AI.
 This explains the strength of the Magnificent 7 stocks that all are involved in AI in some fashion.

-Unfortunately if history continues to repeat itself, then year 3 of this bull market (2025) and beyond are set to be pretty sleepy for the average investor.
+Unfortunately if history continues to repeat itself, then the rest of this bull market is set to be pretty sleepy for the average investor.
 Meaning that the first few years of a bull market is when the big, easy gains are made.
-This leads to the tame results going forward.
+This leads to the tamer results going forward.

 No…not a bear market.
 Just kind of anemic single digit annual returns for the major indices.